tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Why do you think it is worth it to learn about classification algorithms?

-Ask a couple of students to answer the question.
-Provide feedback by continuing with the first slide of the section, and mention that classification algorithms are a matter worthy of study, since classification is a multidisciplinary challenge.
+Ask a couple of students to provide answers to the question.
+Give feedback by continuing with the first slide of the section, and mention that classification algorithms are a matter worthy of study, since classification is a multidisciplinary challenge.

 * **Finance and Banking:** Fraud detection, money laundering, credit risk assessment.